 We believe that DOE’s assumptions on vent system upgrade for orphaned waters can be improved for replacement, new owner, and new construction installation.

-Reduce frequency assumptions for common-vented furnaces and water heaters: In particular, DOE analysis should include the effect of market penetration of high-efficiency water heaters by 2021, which would make many homes to upgrade their vent for water heaters.
+Reduce frequency assumptions for common-vented furnaces and water heaters: In particular, DOE analysis should include the effect of market penetration of high-efficiency water heaters by 2021, which would make many homes required to upgrade their vent for water heaters.
 For example, the 2009 DOE TSD on Residential Water Heaters, Direct Heating Equipment, and Pool Heaters, Figure 9.3.4, estimated that the market share for gas instantaneous water heaters could reach 28% based on a median projection.
 The new DOE water heater efficiency standards, which took effect in April 2015 effectively requires gas water heaters with more than 50 gallon storage capacity to be condensing water heaters.
 The California 2016 Title 24, effective in 2017, includes a prescriptive requirement of tankless (instantaneous) water heater for all new construction homes.
 To accommodate high-efficiency water heaters, new construction homes and many existing homes (including those with common vents for the furnace and water heater) will need to upgrade water heater vents.
 DOE’s analysis of vent system upgrade cost for orphaned water heaters was based on market data collected before 2010.
-By 2021, the number of homes with a common venting system shared by NWGF and a natural vent water heater will be greatly reduced.
+By 2021, the number of homes with a common venting system shared by non-weatherized gas furnaces (NWGF) and a natural vent water heater will be greatly reduced.

 Use consultant reported frequencies: For existing NWGF replacement, DOE analysis relied on a 2010 consultant report to estimate costs of upgrading the vent system for orphaned water heaters.
 This consultant report was used to support the prior residential gas furnace standard development.
-However, as shown in the following table, DOE increased the frequencies for applying vent resizing costs without detailed explanation and any supporting data.
+However, as shown in the following table, DOE increased the frequencies for applying vent resizing costs without detailed explanation and any supporting data (from 40% to 75% and 20% to 40%).
 These frequencies represent the percentages of existing homes where the common vent for the non-condensing furnace and water heater would be too large for the orphaned water heater.
 As explained above, we expect that increased market adoption of high-efficiency water heaters would further reduce these frequencies from the estimates provided in the consultant report.
 We recommend that DOE consistently use the results provided in the 2010 consultant report for frequencies to apply resizing orphaned water heater chimney or upgrading metal vent and include further reduction of these frequencies due to increased market adoption of high-efficiency water heaters.